wso2/docs-mi/en/docs/reference/connectors/snowflake-connector/snowflake-connector-reference.md

         </tr>
         <tr>
             <td>keepAlive</td>
-            <td>Indicates whether to force a user to log in again after a period of inactivity in the session.
-Accepted values: `true`: Snowflake keeps the session active indefinitely as long as the connection is active, even if there is no activity from the user, `false`: The user must log in again after four hours of inactivity.
+            <td>Indicates whether to create a new connection after a period of inactivity in the session.
+Accepted values: `true`: Snowflake keeps the session active indefinitely as long as the connection is active, even if there is no activity, `false`: A new connection is created again after four hours of inactivity.
 The default value is `false`</td>
             <td>No</td>
         </tr>
     </table>